History of the Jews in New York City: 1654–1881

 The first recorded Jewish settler in New York was Jacob Barsimson, who arrived in August 1654 on a passport from the Dutch West India Company.
 A month later, a group of Jews came to New York, then the colony New Amsterdam, as refugees from Recife, Brazil.
 Portugal had just re-conquered Dutch Brazil (what is now known of the Brazilian State of Pernambuco) from the Netherlands, and the Sephardi Jews there promptly fled.
 Most went to Amsterdam, but 23 headed for New Amsterdam instead.
 Governor Peter Stuyvesant was at first unwilling to accept them but succumbed to pressure from the Dutch West India Company—itself pressed by Jewish stockholders—to let them remain.
 Nevertheless, he imposed numerous restrictions and taxes on his Jewish subjects.
 Eventually, many of these Jews left.

-When the British took the colony from the Dutch in 1664, the only Jewish name on the requisite oath of loyalty given to residents was Asser Levy.
+When the English took the colony from the Dutch in 1664, the only Jewish name on the requisite oath of loyalty given to residents was Asser Levy.
 This is the only record of a Jewish presence at the time, until 1680 when some of Levy's relatives arrived from Amsterdam shortly before he died.

 The first synagogue, the Sephardi Congregation Shearith Israel, was established in 1682, but it did not get its own building until 1730.
 Over time, the synagogue became dominant in Jewish life, organizing social services and mandating affiliation for all New York Jews.
 Even though by 1720 the Ashkenazim outnumbered Sephardim, the Sephardi customs were retained.

 An influx of German and Polish Jews followed the Napoleonic Wars in Europe.
 The increasing number of Ashkenazim led to the founding of the city's second synagogue, B'nai Jeshurun, in 1825.
 The late arrival of synagogues can be attributed to a lack of rabbis.
 Those who were interested in training as a Rabbi could not do so in America before this part of the century.
 Several other synagogues followed B'nai Jeshurun in rapid succession, including the first Polish one, Congregation Shaare Zedek, in 1839.
 In 1845, the first Reform temple, Congregation Emanu-El of New York opened.
 New York City would later become host to several seminaries of various denominations, where rabbis could be ordained, by the 1920s.

 By this time numerous communal aid societies were formed.
 These were usually quite small, and a single synagogue might be associated with more than a few such organizations.
 Two of the most important of these merged in 1859 to form the Hebrew Benevolent and Orphan Asylum Society (Jewish orphanages were constructed on 77th Street near 3rd Avenue and another in Brooklyn).
 In 1852 the "Jews' Hospital" (renamed in 1871 Mount Sinai Hospital), which would one day be considered one of the best in the country, was established.

 Jewish days schools began to appear in the 19th century across the United States, the first being the Polonies Talmud Torah in 1821.